aybaras/VGA-based-screensaver/README.md

 ## Design

-In overall, this project contains 4 VHDL modules:
+Overall, this project contains 4 VHDL modules:

 ### 1. Clock Division

-These modules are simply clock dividers for getting 60 Hz and 25 MHz clock frequencies.
+These modules are clock dividers for getting 60 Hz and 25 MHz clock frequencies.
 We implemented the clock dividers by keeping a counter that increments with the board_clock positive edge which is 100 MHz.
 We have divided the clock by 416666 and 4 for 60 Hz and 25 MHz clock outputs respectively.